W427697/Discord-/code/lib/core-events/src/errors/README.md

 export class YourCustomError extends StorybookError {
   readonly category: Category; // The category to which the error belongs.
-Check the source in client-errors.ts or server-errors.ts for reference. readonly code: number; // The numeric code for the error. readonly telemetry?: boolean; // Optional.
-If set to `true`, telemetry will be used to send errors.
-Only for client-based errors.
+Check the source in client-errors.ts or server-errors.ts for reference. readonly code: number; // The numeric code for the error.

   template(): string {
     // A function that returns the error message.